 Taft Design + Associates (TDA) is a specialty international design studio with over 35 years of experience.
 TDA is committed to providing our clients in the entertainment, cultural, and educational industries with engaging, innovative, and effective solutions for all their project needs.

-Headquartered in Pasadena, California USA, our flexible studio structure consists of dynamic and experienced core team members who can provide the best talent from the fields of conceptual design and development, multi-media production, environmental and communication graphics, and design management to accomplish your project goals expertly and on time.
+Headquartered in Valencia, California USA, our flexible studio structure consists of dynamic and experienced core team members who can provide the best talent from the fields of conceptual design and development, multi-media production, environmental and communication graphics, and design management to accomplish your project goals expertly and on time.

 Services Include: Conceptual Master Planning, Themed Concept Architecture, Exhibition Design, Interior Design, Graphic Design, Creative Writing, Multimedia

 Geoff founded Taft Design + Associates in 1990 to provide experienced design services for the entertainment, cultural, and educational industries.
 He has lead the firm in creating innovative and immersive experiences for multi-million dollar themed entertainment projects and recreational property developments.
 His diverse group of clients includes the Walt Disney Company worldwide, Warner Brothers, Mitsubishi Corporation, the Simon Wiesenthal Center, and Turning Stone Resort & Casino.

 His career began with Walt Disney Imagineering as a set designer, which lead to becoming a creative producer and project manager on key resorts including Shanghai Disney Resort, Disneyland Paris, EPCOT Center, Tokyo DisneySea, and Disneyland California.
+He was also part of the design and project management teams for Disney Stores world-wide.
 His experience with Disney has given him a firm grounding in the principles and practicalities of themed design from concept through construction, including scheduling, budgeting, and resource allocation.